~ Menu ~

 and use as a sauce, if there is enough of it then toss with freshly cooked

-pasta and sprinkle with bacon salt which is lovely stuff, recipe here.
+pasta and sprinkle utterly gorgeous bacon salt - recipe here.

 ~

-Crumble or cream the pâté and mix together with vinaigrette to make an interesting salad
+Crumble or cream the pâté and mix together with vinaigrette (lots of vinaigrette recipes to choose from here) to make an interesting salad

 dressing, particularly good on spinach and bacon salads.